Are you curious about how metal parts are made? Do you want to know the intricate process behind casting production? Look no further!

 6. Cleaning stage

-The casting blanks with less strict requirements can basically be delivered after inspection.
+Casting blanks with less stringent requirements can typically be delivered after inspection.

 7. Casting processing

 Some castings with special requirements or those that do not meet the required specifications may require additional processing.

 This is typically performed using a grinding wheel or grinder to remove any burrs and achieve a smoother surface on the casting.

 Inspections are usually conducted during the cleaning or processing stage and any unqualified castings are identified at this time.

 However, some castings may have specific requirements and require additional inspection.
 For example, a casting may need to be tested by inserting a 5cm shaft into its central hole to ensure it meets the required specifications.

 After completing the above 8 steps, the casting process is essentially complete.
 However, for castings that require high precision, additional machining may be necessary.